Super $q$-Howe duality and web categories: The diagrammatic categories

-Note that $\CKM$ is also a braided monoidal category, see~\cite[Corollary~6.2.3]{ckm}.
+Note that $\CKM$ is also a braided monoidal category, see \cite[Corollary 6.2.3]{ckm}.
 We rescale their braiding by multiplying it with $q^{\frac{kl}{N}}$ and we denote the resulting braided monoidal category by $(\CKM,\beta^{\Sup}_{\cdot,\cdot})$.
-The following corollary is immediate from Corollary~\ref{cor-green2}.
+The following corollary is immediate from \fullref{cor-green2}.

 \begin{cor} The functor $\iota_{1}^{\infty}\colon(\CKM,\beta^{\Sup}_{\cdot,\cdot})\to(\SuSp,\beta^{\Sup}_{\cdot,\cdot})$ is an inclusion of a full, braided monoidal subcategory. \end{cor}